Skip to main content

 readonly optional flatpak?: FlatpakOptions | null

-Flatpak options.
-Flatpak is a sandboxed application distribution format for Linux that runs in a controlled environment and is distributed via Flathub or other Flatpak repositories.
+Flatpak is a sandboxed application distribution format for Linux distributed via Flathub or self-hosted OSTree repositories.

 forceCodeSigning?